Career As Geologist

 How I become a Geologist?

-- To become a Geologist, the student must has completed their 10+2 examination from any stream & pursues a bachelor’s degree from any university.
+- To become a Geologist, the student must have completed their 10+2 examination from any stream & pursues a bachelor’s degree from any university.

 - After passing the bachelor degree, students can pursue the master degree.
-If you want to get admission in government colleges, you have to appear for the national level exam like GATE.
+If you want to get admission in government colleges, you have to appear for the national level exam like GATE 2023.
 Some universities conduct their own entrance test.

 - If you want to do higher education, then you can go to doctoral degree course.